idanarye/bevy-yoleck/MIGRATION-GUIDES.md

 # Migrating to Yoleck 0.19

+## Using the new Bevy types

+Bevy 0.13 introduces types for defining directions and planes, which can be used instead of vectors.
+Yoleck (mainly Vpeol) uses them now in its API.
+The conversion should be straightforward.

 ## `vpeol_read_click_on_entity`

 Bevy 0.13 [split `WorldQuery` to `QueryData` and `FilterData`](https://bevyengine.org/learn/migration-guides/0-12-to-0-13/#split-worldquery-into-querydata-and-queryfilter) (though there is still a `WorldQuery` trait with some of that functionality).
 When you use `vpeol_read_click_on_entity`, the data passed to it is `QueryFilter`, not `QueryData` - which measn that if it's a component (which should usually be the case) you need `vpeol_read_click_on_entity::<Has<MyComponent>>` and not `vpeol_read_click_on_entity::<&MyComponent>` (which would have worked before)